-We first published this alert on 28 May 2020 and we’re updating it from time to time with more questions.
+We first published this alert in May 2020 and we’re updating it from time to time with more questions and developments.

-As lockdown restrictions are starting to ease, many companies are gearing up to welcome their staff back to work.
+As lockdown restrictions have changed in some countries, many companies have been gearing up to welcome their staff back to the workplace either fully or partially.
 Obviously protecting employee health and safety is paramount, but what measures can organisations reasonably take to support their return to work efforts?
 And how do they ensure that data protection laws are complied with when more sensitive personal data, such as health data, is collected.

 This article follows on from our previous FAQs on the data protection aspects of COVID-19 which includes links to guidance in more than 40 countries – www.bit.ly/gdprvirus.
 There are some data protection specific terms in this note which are explained at www.bit.ly/gdprwords.